Bath County is at

 the musicians as well as the depth and range of the music.
 Please make

-yourselves at home and enjoy one of the premier chamber music venues in the United States.
+yourselves at home and enjoy one of the premier chamber music venues in the

 George Washington National Forest

-Over half of the 345,000 acres of Bath County is made up of George Washington National Forest.
-The Nature Conservancy’s Warm Springs Mountain Preserve,
+Over half of the 345,000 acres of Bath County is made up of George

-lovers and outdoor enthusiasts.
+haven for nature lovers and outdoor enthusiasts.

 Highland County Chamber of Commerce